TOPICS IN MACROECONOMICS - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Their technical skills relating to, and understanding of, Dynamic optimisation problems, the basic Real Business Cycle model, and exogenous and endogenous growth models, as well as some of their empirical applications.
+Their technical skills relating to, and understanding of, Dynamic optimisation problems, the basic Real Business Cycle model, and the models of long-run growth , as well as some of their empirical applications.

 Thus, the summative assessment for this module consists of: